FireflyMigration/firefly-doc/02-Development/01-Developer-Guide/07_Control-Properties-and-Events/01-index.md

 * Discuss the "Quick Properties" window where we can change the most commonly used properties of a control

 ![2017 02 24 09H06 06](2017-02-24_09h06_06.png)
+* We can use the "Move Left" and "Move Right" links on the screen to move a "GridColumn" left or right in the grid